Anthropology in Action

 - Identify how their organization’s internal culture is designed and how they might want to modify it as they adapt to new business environments.
 We do this by “deep hanging out.” (think “Undercover Boss.”)
 We often use the Organizational Culture Assessment Instrument (OCAI) to help them assess their culture and define how they would like it to change, or remain the same.
 Then we use our ChangeMap™ process to backward plan the steps which they will take to change.

 - Truly understand their customers and non-customers.
 As we apply the tools of anthropology to a company’s business challenges, we go out in the field with them (which we prefer) or on our own to do anthropological research.
 Participant observation and observational research, along with in-depth storytelling, culture probes and the use of photography and videography—core methods of anthropology—enable us to better capture what employees and/or customers are doing.
-We are particularly interested in how consumers are really using your products, where there are real opportunities for enhancements, and how we might really re-invent your products and services to reach both consumers and non-users more effectively.
+We are particularly interested in how consumers are really using your products, where there are real opportunities for enhancements, and how we might really re-invent your products and services to reach both current users and non-users more effectively.
 This is always less about what people say than understanding what they really do.

 - Begin to change.
 The same methods apply whether you are corporately changing the way you do things or the way your customers are using your products and solutions.
 We dig down deep into your messaging and media, evaluate the match between your current brand and the one you will need for the future, observe how your employees are “living the brand” and the company culture, and help you test new ideas in the marketplace.

 Perhaps your organization is ready for some corporate anthropology.
 Please contact us.
 We do lots of workshops to introduce you to the theory, methods, and tools and would love to discuss one with you.